Durkh/Spell-Checker/README.md

 # Spell-Checker
-spell checker implemented in C, as the project to the subject Data Structures
+spell checker implemented in C, as the project to the Data Structures course